donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 }
 ```

-It seems the payback method can be solved as a linear algebra problem, but above equation does not gurantee existence of the solution either.
+It seems the payback method can be solved as a linear algebra problem, but the above equation does not guarantee existence of the solution either.

-Above linear algebra leads to the solution
+The above linear algebra leads to the solution:

 ```math
 \displaylines{